agarsev/gf-paleoquizz/REPORT.md

-The Paleontology Grammar supports two types of structures, one with the period as the topic and the group as the focus (see section Paleontology Grammar below) and the other with the two interchanged.
+The Paleontology Grammar supports two types of structures, one with the period as the topic and the group as the focus (see section Paleontology Grammar below) and the another one with the two exchanged.
 That means that the word ordering of the sentence as presented by the quiz may not be the same every time.

 For the moment, only simple questions where the focus of the statement is